Agha Muhammad Ali

-Agha Muhammad Ali Khan (17 November 1910–1992) was a distinguished Pakistani police officer and a senior law enforcement official who played a significant role in shaping the police system during Pakistan's formative years.
-He was the elder brother of General Agha Muhammad Yahya Khan, who served as the President of Pakistan from 1969 to 1971.
-His contributions to public service, particularly in law enforcement, left a lasting impact on the country's administrative framework.
+Agha Muhammad Ali Khan (born 17 November 1910) was a Pakistani police officer and Inspector general.
+He was the elder brother of General Yahya Khan, who was the President of Pakistan from 1969 to 1971.
+He also served as a director of the Intelligence Bureau.

 Early life and education

-Ali Khan was born on September 17, 1910, in Campbellpur (now Attock), British India, into a respectable and well-known Pashtun Qizilbash family and were descended from the elite soldiers of Iranian conqueror Nader Shah.
-The Qizilbash community, known for its Persian roots, had a long history of military and administrative service in South Asia.
-His father, Khan Bahadur Agha Saadat Ali Khan, was a Superintendent of Police in Punjab, a career that profoundly influenced Agha Muhammad Ali Khan's aspirations.
+Agha Muhammad Ali Khan was born on 17 September 1910, in Campbellpur, British India, into a well-known Qizilbash family.
+His father, Saadat Ali Khan (b.
+28 Nov 1883), was an officer of the Indian Imperial Police and retired in 1938 as Deputy Superintendent of Police in the Punjab Province.

+The British colonial administration granted Saadat Ali Khan the title Khan Sahib in recognition of his service in the secret disposal of the bodies of executed freedom fighters, including revolutionary Bhagat Singh.
+The authorities sought to prevent public reaction, and Khan was praised for performing the operation efficiently and faithfully.

+Ali's family home, which was built in 1890, still stands in the walled city of Peshawar.

-Ali Khan grew up in Chakwal.
-He matriculated from Government High School, Peshawar, in 1928, and graduated from Forman Christian College (F.C.
-College) in Lahore in 1932.
+Ali matriculated from Government High School, Peshawar, in 1928, and graduated from Forman Christian College in Lahore in 1932.
 He later attended Aligarh Muslim University for a Master of Science (M.Sc.) degree, although he did not complete his studies there.

 Police career

-Early service
+British India

 Ali Khan joined the Indian Imperial Police in 1935 as an Inspector of Police, following in the footsteps of his father.
 In 1942, he was promoted to the rank of Deputy Superintendent of Police (DSP) and later became Superintendent of Police in 1947.
-He quickly gained recognition for his discipline, administrative capabilities, and ability to maintain law and order in challenging situations.

-Post partition era
+Pakistan

 Following the Partition of India in 1947, Khan chose to serve in the newly established Dominion of Pakistan.
-He was entrusted with key positions during the chaotic and challenging early years of the country's independence.

-From 1948 to 1951, he served as the Senior Superintendent of Police (SSP) in Lahore, one of Pakistan's most significant urban centers.
-During this tenure, he focused on restoring law and order amidst the post-Partition refugee crisis, communal violence, and political instability.

-His next assignment took him to Campbellpur (now Attock), where he served from June 1951 to September 1952.
-In September 1952, he was promoted to the position of Assistant Inspector General of Police, solidifying his reputation as a capable and visionary police officer.
+From 1948 to 1951, he served as the Senior Superintendent of Police (SSP) in Lahore.
+In September 1952, he was promoted to the position of Assistant Inspector General of Police.
+He was also the Deputy inspector general of police of the Peshawar branch for some time.

+After the Indo-Pakistani air war of 1965, Ali was overseeing covert operations within the Special Branch.
+He reportedly actively fanned anti-government agitations.
+He allegedly utilized his established channels with various political parties to covertly coordinate and sustain the protests that eventually led to Ayub Khan's resignation in 1969 and the transfer of power to Ali's brother, General Yahya Khan.

+Agha Mohammad Ali retired from active police service after reaching the final rank of Inspector general of police.